graphile/graphile.github.io/src/pages/postgraphile/running-postgraphile-in-docker.md

 ### Requirements

 This requires to have Docker and Docker Compose installed on your workstation.
 If you are new to Docker and need to install it, you can refer to their [official documentation](https://docs.docker.com/) or follow the steps below.
-Note if you use Docker Desktop for Windows, it comes automatically with Docker Compose.

 -   [Install Docker and Docker Compose on Linux](#install-docker-and-docker-compose-on-linux)
 -   [Install Docker on Windows Pro](#install-docker-on-windows-pro)
 -   [Install Docker on Windows Home](#install-docker-on-windows-home)

+> Note: If you use Docker Desktop for Windows, it comes automatically with Docker Compose.

 #### Install Docker and Docker Compose on Linux